Preserves: an Expressive Data Language

 Appendix.
 Merging Values

-s is a combination of the two values that includes all information
+The merge of two Values is a combination of the two values that includes all information

 from each that is missing from the other.
 If the values are incompatible, they have no merge.